As the parent of two teens who love to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.

 Here was my experience buying tickets to see Stray Kids.
 I had the app open on three mobile phones and ticketmaster.com open on two laptops.
 When the countdown reached zero, the screens automatically refreshed on both laptops, and I was informed there were 2000+ people ahead of me.

 You might think if there are ten thousand tickets available for a show that isn't so bad.
-Alas, 2000+ seems to be a default for any number over 2000.
+Unfortunately, 2000+ seems to be a default for any number over 2000.
 So there could be 20,000 people ahead of you, but you'll still see 2000+.
-You will also see a line beneath this with a man walking painfully slow while tickets get scooped up.
+You will also see a progress bar moving very slowly while tickets get scooped up.

 I've read suggestions that Ticketmaster prioritizes mobile sales because scalping bots don't work on mobile devices.
 I don't know if that's true, but I did get into two mobile devices almost immediately while both laptops were stuck on 2000+.